-Snorkers Imaginarium is a woollen nest in a secret location in Brighton, UK, from which I design and make an eclectic variety of things which have been described as "odd".
-My most popular items are Poirot, sloths, and politicians.
+Snorkers Imaginarium is a woollen nest in a secret location in Brighton, UK, from which I design and make an eclectic variety of things via the power of crochet.

 Let me tell you how it all began.

 I first picked up a crochet hook in November 2011 on a then-rare night out.
-I was dropping my five year old son off with his auntie for a sleepover with his cousins, when she suggested I have a go at crocheting a flower before I went off into the night.
-To shamelessly make a groan-worthy crochet pun, I was immediately hooked.
+I was dropping my five year old son off for a sleepover with his cousins, when Auntie River suggested I have a go at crocheting a flower before I went off into the night.
+I was immediately hooked (#badpuns).
 I think I sat there for about two and a half hours just making one, very scraggy looking crocheted flower - but somehow it felt like tapping into a language I'd forgotten I knew.
 Later, in the pub, my eyes glazed over as I recounted over and over again in my head how the flower was made.
 Next morning I scrabbled around for some scraps of wool and, using the hook I had been sent away with, I made another.
 Then I bought some proper yarn and made hundreds of them until I could knock out a crocheted flower in about twenty minutes.

 But soon the flowers weren't enough and I moved on to harder designs like granny squares and amigurumi.

-Since then I've designed several more political pincushions and an alternative xmas tree topper for the festive atheist socialist, had various encounters with celebrities and politicians, and thankfully have also got a bit better at dealing with the press.
-You can read some of the newspaper and internet articles about my work, hear me attempting to talk on the radio and see me survive BBC Daily Politics as well as getting mocked on Have I Got News For You, all over on my shiny new Press Page.
+Since then I've crocheted many other characters and thankfully have also got a bit better at dealing with the press.
+You can read some of the newspaper and internet articles about my work, hear me attempting to talk on the radio and see me survive BBC Daily Politics as well as getting mocked on Have I Got News For You and the Graham Norton Show, all over on my shiny new Press Page.

-I hope you enjoy browsing this website and I look forward to amusing you with many more new designs in the coming months and years.
+I hope you enjoy browsing this website and I look forward to presenting you with many more new designs in the coming months and years.

 Peace and Solidarity,